-On behalf of the Board of Directors and management, we are pleased to invite you to attend the Annual and Special Meeting of Shareholders of Corby Spirit and Wine Limited, which will be held on Wednesday, November 9, 2022, at 11:00 a.m.
-(Toronto time).
-In consideration of the health and safety of our shareholders, employees, communities and other stakeholders, this year's meeting will be held in a virtual meeting format only, by way of a live webcast.
-Shareholders will be able to listen, participate and vote at the meeting in real time through a web-based platform instead of attending the meeting in person.
-The meeting will also provide an opportunity to ask questions and interact with management, members of the Board of Directors and fellow shareholders.
+On behalf of the Board of Directors and management, we are pleased to invite you to attend the Annual Meeting of Shareholders of Corby Spirit and Wine Limited, which will be held on Wednesday, November 8, 2023, at 11:00 a.m.
+(Toronto time), at McCarthy Tétrault LLP, 66 Wellington Street West, Suite 5300, Toronto, Ontario, Canada.